-Compaq, Armada, and LTE are registered in the U.S. Patent and Trademark Office.
+COMPAQ, ARMADA, LTE, and Prosignia are registered in the U.S. Patent and Trademark Office.

-Microsoft, MS-DOS, and Windows are registered trademarks of Microsoft Corporation.
+Microsoft, MS-DOS, and Windows, are trademarks or registered trademarks of Microsoft Corporation.

-The software described in this guide is furnished under a license agreement or nondisclosure agreement.
+Software described herein is furnished under a license agreement or nondisclosure agreement.
 The software may be used or copied only in accordance with the terms of the agreement.